bentonperet/Saga/GGE/GGE BoD Template/Appendix - MV Voltage Selection Analysis.md

 ## CONCLUSION

-**The 13.8 kV system is the clear choice for the Pryor data center:**
+**The 13.8 kV system is the clear choice for the Tbilisi Data Center:**

 ✅ **$1.5-2.5M cost savings** (15-20% reduction in MV equipment costs)
 ✅ **4-6 month shorter lead times** for critical equipment (generators, switchgear)
-✅ **Superior service network** with local Oklahoma technicians and 24-48 hour spare parts delivery
+✅ **Superior service network** with local Georgia technicians and 24-48 hour spare parts delivery
 ✅ **Lower operational risk** due to abundant vendor competition and service providers
 ✅ **Industry standard** matching 90%+ of US data centers and utility infrastructure